Daylily-Informatics/daylily/config/day_examples/vanilla_analysis_manifest/README.md

 # Analysis Manifest Details

+**THIS IS ALL ACTIVELY BEING DEPRECATED IN FAVOR OF MOVING TO SNAKEMAKE v8 PATTERNS**

 > This info applies only to the standard analysis manifest, not the special bcl2fastq, whcih is described elsewhere.

 ## Analysis Manifest Details